 The reflections in this daily Advent devotion will have little to do with the manger.
 Sure, there may be a passing reference to the Christchild.
 Mary and Joseph may get a shout-out.
 But by and large, this is a devotional about looking, waiting, and hoping for Christ in this world, at this time.

 How does Think Outside the Manger work?

 The best way to enjoy Think Outside the Manger is to receive it by email.
-Sign up here, and beginning on the fourth Sunday before Christmas, a new daily devotion will arrive in your inbox through Christmas Eve.
+Sign up here, and beginning on the fourth Sunday before Christmas, a near-daily devotion will arrive in your inbox through Christmas Eve.
 Devotions will include scripture, a brief reflection written by a St. Anne’s member, and a poem, photo, video, or piece of music to enjoy.
 Encourage others to subscribe.